lel4866/CompareONEToIB.cs/README.md

 and  Include "Exchange" column, Include Account" column, and Include Account Number" column are unchecked.
 Depending on whether or not you checked "Show zero positions row" in the Portfolio section of the Account window, the exported file name will start with "portfolio" or "filtered_portfolio".
-When this program is searching for the IB file to process, it allows both, and if two files exist with the same date in the filename (yyyymmdd), where one starts with "portfolio" and the other starts with "filtered_portfolio", the file with the lastest modified time stamp will be used.
-Thios program displays the names of the files selected for processing. **Please verify that the ones chosen are the ones you want!**
+When this program is searching for the IB file to process, it accepts either, and if two files exist with the same date in the filename (yyyymmdd), where one starts with "portfolio" and the other starts with "filtered_portfolio", the file with the lastest modified time stamp will be used.
+This program displays the names of the files selected for processing. **You must verify that the ones chosen are the ones you want!**

 ### This is what the IB data looks like: